leducduy520/MQTTClient/README.md

 - **ENABLE_LEAK_SANITIZER**: Enable Leak Sanitizer (default: **OFF**)
 - **ENABLE_THREAD_SANITIZER**: Enable Thread Sanitizer (default: **OFF**)
 - **ENABLE_LTO**: Enable Link Time Optimization (default: **OFF**)

+## Contributing

+We welcome contributions to improve MQTTClient!
+Here are some ways you can contribute:

+- **Bug Reports**: Found a bug?
+Open an issue and provide as much detail as possible.
+- **Feature Requests**: Have an idea for a new feature?
+Let us know by opening an issue.
+- **Code Contributions**: Submit a pull request with your improvements or fixes.
+Make sure to follow the project's coding style and include tests for your changes.
+- **Documentation**: Help us improve the documentation by fixing typos, adding examples, or clarifying instructions.

+### How to Contribute

+1. Fork the repository and create a new branch for your changes.
+2. Make your changes and commit them with clear and concise messages.
+3. Push your branch to your fork and submit a pull request.

+### Areas to Contribute

+- **Testing**: Add more test cases to improve coverage.
+- **Features**: Implement additional MQTT features like QoS handling, retained messages, or advanced connection options.
+- **Performance**: Optimize the client for better performance in high-load scenarios.
+- **Documentation**: Add examples, tutorials, or improve the existing documentation.

+We appreciate your contributions and look forward to collaborating with you!

 ## License